FelixKrueger/reStrainingOrder/Docs/README.md

 ### Which kind of files are supported?

 reStrainingOrder should work with most types of Illumina sequencing reads.
-More specifically, we have tested it with ChIP- and Input-seq, RNA-seq reads as well as different tpyes of Bisulfite-seq (WGBS, PBAT).
+More specifically, we have tested it with ChIP- and Input-seq, RNA-seq as well as different tpyes of Bisulfite-seq (WGBS, PBAT).
 Aligners that were shown to work well with the N-masked genome approach inlcude `Bowtie2`, `HISAT2`, `STAR` and `Bismark`.

 #### Feedback
 We would like to hear your comments or suggestions!
-Please e-mail [me here](mailto:felix.krueger@babraham.ac.uk)
+Please e-mail [me here](mailto:felix.krueger@babraham.ac.uk)!